-Five models have been created for a new 5 MeV dipoles.
-A piece of 1006 magnet steel 3" x 11" x 16.7" has been obtained so two copies of the fifth model can be built with two E-cores each to provide a very flat field spectrometer magnet if toleranced properly and fabricated to tolerance.
+Four models have been created for a new 5 MeV dipoles.
+Since a piece of 1006 magnet steel 3" x 11" x 8.6" can be obtained the fourth model can be built in just two pieces to provide a very flat field spectrometer magnet if toleranced properly and fabricated to tolerance.